Skip to Content

 If you don’t have a grapevine wreath to recycle, look for an ugly one in a thrift store.
 Usually, the grapevine is perfect for a new project.
 If the decorations are ugly or damaged, the price is usually cheap.

-You want to form a circle the size you need and begin to wrap and intertwine the vine until it is as full as you desire.
+You want to form a circle the size you need and begin wrapping and intertwining the vine until it is as full as you desire.

 I have tried many methods for adding magnolia leaves and pinecones to wreaths; by far, the easiest is using a hot glue gun.
 In addition, when you finish the Christmas Wreath, you can easily disassemble it and recycle the grapevine wreath for your next project.

 You want to begin with the larger magnolia leaves and add hot glue to the stem.
-Press the stem in between the grapevine around the parameter of the wreath.
+Press the stem between the grapevine around the wreath’s perimeter.

 Place the leaves at a slight angle and overlap them as you go around.